bert2002/amzlist/README.md

 AMZLIST
 =============

-AMZLIST is a easy tool to compare different products on all Amazon Stores worldwide.
+AMZLIST is a easy tool to compare different products on Amazon Stores worldwide.
-I created the site a couple years ago, but never did any advertisment for it.
-So it never made it and I cant create a nice user interface.
+I created the site a couple years ago, but never did any advertisment for it and lost intrest.
+So it never made it and I am not able to create a beautiful user interface.

 Features